zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 A practical way to model the geometric term is by discretizing the participating medium along the ray into an infinite number of infinitesimal homogeneous slices (which results in an infinite number of IOR discontinuities).

-If we impose a restriction on the path that it should be formed *exclusively* by refraction (which is convenient from the practical standpoint, and results in no loss of generality), the geometric component of transmittance along such a path can be expressed as a product of two factors:
+If we only consider paths of least time formed *exclusively* by refraction (which is convenient from the practical standpoint, and results in no loss of generality), the geometric component of transmittance along such a path can be expressed as a product of two factors:

 $$ \tag{13} \bm{T_g}(\bm{x}, \bm{y}) = \bm{T_f}(\bm{x}, \bm{y}) \bm{T\_{\omega}}(\bm{x}, \bm{y}), $$